-HPX has always been about discovering new music — this year, that's truer than ever.
-2018's highly curated lineup focuses on new-to-Halifax sounds, exciting local artists, and amazing comedians — with some surprises along the way!
+HPX has always been about discovering new music — in 2018, that was truer than ever.
+The highly curated lineup focused on new-to-Halifax sounds, exciting local artists, and amazing comedians — with some surprises along the way!

 The Laughs Get Bigger